Bias-Free Language Guide

 Micro-insult, a form of verbal or silent demeaning through insensitive comments or behavior

-- Example: A person exhibits a stubborn, begrudging attitude, with affectations of professionalism, that they will accommodate an accessibility request.
+- Example: A person exhibits a stubborn, begrudging attitude, that they will accommodate an accessibility request.
 The verbalization is appropriate but the tone seems insulting.

 Micro-invalidation, degrading a person’s wholeness through making false assumptions about the other’s ability, causing a sense of invalidation.